Constraining CMB physical processes using Planck 2018 data: Results

 \section{Results}

-In this Section, we explain the methodologies used and we present the constraints for different extra-parametrizations of the $\Lambda$CDM model, including from one to four phenomenological amplitudes.
-An extensive analysis of both the cosmological and the new phenomenological parameters would allow us to determine whether the $\Lambda$CDM model is compatible with CMB observations or, in the contrary, some new physics might be hidden.
-To pursue this objective, not only will be important to focus in the estimated mean values and uncertainties of the parameters, but also in the goodness-of-the-fits (given in terms of the $\chi^2$) of the different cases.
-In addition, another key aspect of our work is to study the degeneracies that arises between cosmological and phenomenological parameters when using CMB data.
-Then, limitations to fit combinations of parameters from the different models using only CMB data could be identified.
+In this section, we explain the methodologies used and present the constraints for different extra-parametrisations of the $\Lambda$CDM model, including one to four phenomenological amplitudes.
+A thorough analysis of both the cosmological parameters and the new phenomenological parameters would allow us to determine whether the $\Lambda$CDM model is compatible with the CMB observations or, on the contrary, there might be some new physics hidden.
+To pursue this goal, it will not only be important to focus on the estimated mean values and parameter uncertainties but also on the goodness of fit (given in terms of $\chi^2$) of the different cases.
+In addition, another key aspect of our work is to study the degeneracies that arise between the cosmological and phenomenological parameters when using the CMB data.
+In this way, it will be possible to identify the constraints for fitting the parameter combinations of the different models using only the CMB data.

-The methodological approach followed in this paper is explained next.
-The different fits presented in this work are done using a Markov Chain Monte Carlo (MCMC) sampler from \texttt{Cobaya} \cite{Cobaya_Torrado_2021} based on the software \texttt{CosmoMC} \cite{MCMC_Lewis_2002,MCMC_Lewis_2013,drag_2005} used for analysis purposes in the Planck likelihood.
-The sampler requires a theory code, which computes the CMB angular power spectra for a given set of parameters, priors, which are defined for each parameter as flat priors, and a likelihood, which essentially contains the CMB data to fit and is provided in the Planck Legacy Archive \cite{Likelihood_Planck_2018}.
+The methodological approach followed in this work is explained below.
+The different settings presented in this work are performed using a Markov Chain Monte Carlo (MCMC) sampler from \texttt{Cobaya} \cite{Cobaya_Torrado_2021} based on the software \texttt{CosmoMC} \cite{MCMC_Lewis_2002,MCMC_Lewis_2013,drag_2005} used for Planck likelihood analysis.
+The sampler requires a theory code, which calculates the CMB angular power spectra for a given set of parameters, priors, which are defined for each parameter as flat priors, and a likelihood, which essentially contains the CMB data to be fitted and is provided in the Planck Legacy Archive \cite{Likelihood_Planck_2018}.

-For the theory code, as explained in three previous Section we have adapted the photon transfer functions calculated by \texttt{CLASS} \cite{Class_citation} Boltzmann code to introduce the new phenomenological parameters.
+For the theory code, as explained in three previous sections we have adapted the photon transfer functions calculated by \texttt{CLASS} \cite{Class_citation} Boltzmann code to introduce the new phenomenological parameters.